 RB Leipzig in defense

-Playing for Julian Nagelsmann’s RB Leipzig is not a job for players easily fatigued.
+Playing for Julian Nagelsmann’s RB Leipzig is not a job for a roster of players easily fatigued.
 The manager employs an exhausting counter-press system.
 Once the ball is lost, two or three players will look to quickly regain it, while their teammates try to move back into their defensive shape.

 The three central defenders tend to play wide, but their strength is enforced either by the two defensive midfielders or by the wide players that move into wing-back roles.
 The central defenders are usually Dayot Upamecano, Lukas Klosterman, and Marcel Halstenberg.